27 Aug Georgia Drug Possession Laws

 Penalties for the Possession of CDS

-Controlled and dangerous substance possession crimes are all considered to be felonies, except in the case of less than an ounce of marijuana.
+Georgia drug possession laws charge possession, with the exception of marijuana possession (less than 1 ounce), as a felony.
 A charge of felony possession will carry specific penalties that hinge upon the schedule of the drug, the amount of the drug possessed, and whether a person has prior possession convictions.
-Penalties listed below can be found in O.C.G.A.§ 16-13-30 or O.C.G.A. § 16-13-31:
+The Georgia drug possession penalties are as follows:

 - Schedule I Drugs – Possession of any Schedule I controlled and dangerous substance narcotic is a felony punishable by 2-15 years in prison.
 A second or third conviction is punishable by 5-30 years in prison.